AnirudhhVenkat/personal_website/_posts/2024-04-01-radimagenet.md

 venue: Submitted to IEEE-EMBS BHI
 ---

-We achieve better performance in radiological classification tasks through data augmentation, and also evalaute the addition of new modalities during pretraining, and a modern architecture (EfficientNetv2).
+We achieve better performance in radiological classification tasks through data augmentation, and also evaluate the addition of new modalities during pretraining, and a modern architecture (EfficientNetv2).